handiko/RTL-FM-VLC/README.md

 Now the flowgraph should stream the audio into the VLC media player.
 You can confirm this by controlling the audio volume from the VLC.
 ![](./rtl_fm_vlc.png)

+## Audio Reception Sample
+I added an audio wav file (titled: fm.wav) which included in **RTL-FM-VLC/sample folder**.
+Just double click it and you have the idea about the reception quality that I've got.

 ## Tips
 * If the audio sounds a little bit rough, try to increase of decrease the volume through the GNU Radio application.